tabareh/SnippetsManager/README.md

-# This project is obsolete.
+# This project is obsolete!
 this project started like an idea and never followd up after.

 # SnippetsManager